Causes of cerebral palsy include brain damage that can result from oxygen deprivation or from infections and brain malformations.

 Occupational therapists can help some children learn ways to compensate for their muscle problems and thus do daily activities (such as bathing, eating, and dressing) for themselves.
 Or therapists may teach children to use devices that help them do these activities.

 Surgery may be done to cut or lengthen tendons of the stiff muscles that limit motion.
+Also, surgeons may connect tendons to a different part of the joint to balance the pull on the joint.
 Sometimes cutting certain nerve roots coming from the spinal cord (dorsal rhizotomy) reduces the spasticity and may help a few children, especially those who were born prematurely, as long as spasticity affects mainly the legs and mental function is good.

-Many children with cerebral palsy grow normally and may attend regular schools if they do not have severe intellectual and physical disabilities.
+Many children with cerebral palsy grow normally and may attend regular schools if they do not have severe intellectual disabilities.
 Other children require extensive physical therapy, need special education, and are severely limited in activities of daily living, requiring some type of lifelong care and assistance.
 However, even severely affected children can benefit from education and training, which increase their independence and self-esteem and greatly reduce the burden for family members or other caregivers.